-One hears from his acquaintances how he approached victims who needed legal help and did not charge them fees.
-I. A Rehman reminded us once that Rashid never said no to any call made on him from the districts of his jurisdiction that were; Khanewal, Pakpattan, Mailsi, Vehrai, Lodhran, Muzaffargarh, Laiyya, Rajanpur, D.G.
+One hears from his acquaintances how he approached victims who needed legal help and did not charge the fees.
+I. A Rehman reminded us once that Rashid never said no to any call made on him from the districts of his jurisdiction that were; Khanewal, Pakpattan, Mailsi, Vehrai, Lodhran, Muzaffargarh, Layyah, Rajanpur, D.G.
 Khan, Bahawalpur, Bahawalnagar and Rahim Yar Khan.
 He used to travel in these areas in warm summer and cold winters.
 These areas are not picnic places where someone would choose to go.
-But the cause which Rashid loved, lead him to such places.
+But the cause which Rashid loved, led him to such places.

 He was the first to take up the two very famous human rights abuse cases, the rape victim Mukhtaran Mai’s case and the blasphemy accused Junaid Hafiz’s case.
-The later would change fate of the rights advocate.
+The latter would change the fate of the rights advocate.

 Rashid Rehman knew defending a blasphemy accused was not a safe path to walk on.
 He told BBC in April 2014, that taking up a blasphemy case was like “walking into the jaws of death”.
 He was right.
 Period.

-Junaid Hafeez, an unlucky yet brilliant former English lecturer at BZU in Multan, was accused of sharing blasphemous content at Facebook targeting Prophet Muhammad PBUH in 2013.
-The accusation was levelled by the Islami Jamiat-e-Talba, the student front of the far-right Jamat-e-Islami party.
+Junaid Hafeez, an unlucky yet brilliant former English lecturer at BZU in Multan, was accused of sharing blasphemous content on Facebook targeting Prophet Muhammad PBUH in 2013.
+The accusation was levelled by the Islami Jamiat-e-Talba, the student-front of the far-right Jamat-e-Islami party.
 In the wake of right-wing insistence, police lodged a case against Junaid under the blasphemy law.
 He was arrested from Lahore before he could flee to the United States where he previously studied as a Fulbright Scholar.
-After his first lawyer gave up given the threats he received, no one was ready to take on his defense until Rashid Rehman stepped in.
+After his first lawyer gave up given the threats he received, no one was ready to take on his defence until Rashid Rehman stepped in.